wp-plugins/zigwidgetclass/readme.txt

 Donate link: http://www.zigpress.com/donations/
 Tags: widgets, widget, widget instance, custom class, classes, css, widget logic, widget context, wp page widgets, zig, zigpress
 Requires at least: 3.6
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 0.7.3
+Stable tag: 0.7.4

 Lets you add a custom CSS class to each widget instance.

 == Description ==

-NOTE: ZIGWIDGETCLASS NOW REQUIRES PHP 5.3!
+NOTE: ZIGWIDGETCLASS REQUIRES PHP 5.3!

 ZigWidgetClass adds a free text field to each widget control form on your widget admin page.
 Enter a CSS class name in the box and it will be added to the classes that WordPress applies to that widget instance.
 To add multiple classes, simply separate them with a space.